vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/customize.md

 export default defineHopeConfig({
   alias: {
     // Here you can redirect aliases to your own components
-    // For example, here we change the theme's home page component to HomePage.vue under user .vuepress/components "@theme-hope/components/HomePage": path.resolve(
+    // For example, here we change the theme’s home page component to HomePage.vue under user .vuepress/components "@theme-hope/components/HomePage": path.resolve(
       __dirname,
       "./components/HomePage.vue"